Missions & Community Engagement

 For more general information, visit Kairos Prison Ministry International, Inc. For information on specific units where FUMCR members are active, visit Beto Men's Unit, Estes Men's Unit, Hilltop Women's Unit, Mountain View Women's Unit, and Telford Men's Unit.

 Families of the incarcerated are "doing time" right along with their loved ones.
 Kairos Outside is a free program designed to let those families know that there is a community that cares about them and their needs.

 The Weekend is a way to help strengthen the family unit and encourage small support groups for women whose relatives are in city, county, state or federal prison; juvenile detention or on parole.
 We provide a secure place for women to share their struggles with each other and with those who are empathetic to their situations.
 The women on the outside, in many ways, have to be stronger than their relatives inside to survive in today's world.

-For more information visit Kairos Outside of North Texas.
+For more information, visit Kairos of Texas Outside.

 Kairos Prison Ministry brings a prison’s positive and negative leaders to a 3½- day program where they will receive the love and forgiveness of Jesus Christ.
 Kairos develops a Christian community on the inside through a structured program of talks, meditations, chapel visits, music, and a lot of listening and loving.

 Volunteers go into this mission ministry fully prepared, lifted in prayer and protected by God's love and grace.
 Training promotes team building and spiritual readiness for this mission, as well as safety and policy guidelines while inside the prison.
 All volunteers are trained to "Listen.
 Listen.
 Love.
 Love."
 Clergy representatives are available at each table for questions of faith that arise.